HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 In HVML, the execution of an HVML program can be divided into two stages:

-1. The first stage called `first round of run`.
+1. The first stage is called `the first round of run`.
 In this stage, the program executes every elements in depth-first order.
 For any `observe` element, the interperter creates a listener for the specific events, but defers the execution of the elements in the `observe` element.
 If there is no event to listen, the program will exit after the first round of run.
-1. The second stage called `event-driven stage`.
+1. The second stage is called `the event-driven stage`.
 After the execution of the first stage, once the event listened arrived, the interperter continues to execute the elements defined by the corresponding `observe` element.
-The HVML program keeps in this stage until it encounters an exception or an `exit` element.
+The HVML program keeps run in this stage until it encounters an exception or an `exit` element.

 Therefore, Version 8 will continue to print the prompts with the current time if you did not interrupt the execution.

-If you want the program exit gracefully, you can modify it as follow:
+If you want the program to exit gracefully, you can modify it as follow:

 ```hvml
 <!-- Version 9 -->